 Busan is the home of fresh seafood, beaches, and mountains.
 And it has been getting quite a lot of publicity from the Korean movie, Train To Busan.
 As you know, I am a huge fan of all things Korean.
 So it only seems natural for me to explore beyond Seoul.
-I got an AirAsia flight (for the first time in my life) and flew for 6 hours from Kuala Lumpur to Busan, having my legs crammed between two tiny seats and being woken up at 5am because apparently, that’s an acceptable time to have nasi lemak for breakfast.
+I got on an AirAsia flight (for the first time in my life) and flew for 6 hours from Kuala Lumpur to Busan, having my legs crammed between two tiny seats and being woken up at 5am because apparently, that’s an acceptable time to have nasi lemak for breakfast.
 Seriously.

 Nampodong (남포동) and Jagalchi Market (자갈치 시장)